sheenarbw/pres-learning-to-code-in-age-of-ai-europython-2024/README.md

-# Presentation: LEarning to code in the age of AI
+# Presentation: Learning to code in the age of AI

 The live presentation can be seen [here](https://sheenarbw.github.io/pres-learning-to-code-in-age-of-ai/)